Hyperagency

 We are entering the agentic economy.
 AI agents can now execute multi-step tasks, manage workflows, process information, and make decisions with minimal human input.
 The tools are powerful enough that a single person with the right harness can do what used to require a team of ten.

-This creates a K-shaped divergence that will be the defining economic story of this decade:
+This creates the elevator economy, the defining economic story of this decade:

 The people who do not suit up are competing against hyperagents with nothing but their unaugmented effort.
 It is not that they are bad at their jobs.
 It is that the game changed and they are still playing by the old rules.
 The gap between these two groups is widening every quarter, and it is accelerating.